Baumholz/Mixer_PWP/README.md

 # PWPHardwareMonkeys

 This project consists of two WoT devices.
-The files for the esp32 can be found in the mixer / dispenser.
+The files for the esp32 can be found in the mixer / dispenser folders.

 ##  Dispenser